Edison High School (New Jersey): Band

 Indoor Percussion Ensemble: The Indoor Percussion Ensemble is comprised of drummers and pit percussionists.
 The ensemble participates in indoor competitions and goes to Wildwood every year for the final championships.

 Marching Band: The Eagle Marching Band performs at all varsity football games.
-The Eagle Marching band took home two state titles in 2002 and 2003 for their shows the rise and fall of rome and medusa which they performed in group IV open.
-Now in USSBA Group III Open competitions.
-The Marching Band was undefeated and took home title of first place group III Open at state championships and Northern States Championships in 2006 with their show entitled: Breaking Boundaries: The Saga of the Berlin Wall.
+The Eagle Marching band took home two state titles in 2002 and 2003 for their shows the "Rise and Fall of Rome" and "Medusa" which they performed in Group IV Open.
+In USSBA Group III Open competitions, the Marching Band was undefeated and took home title of first place group III Open at state championships and Northern States Championships in 2006 with their show entitled: Breaking Boundaries: The Saga of the Berlin Wall.
 In 2007, the Eagle Marching Band took 2nd place at NJ States, 5th place at Northern States and 6th place at Nationals in Baltimore, Maryland.
 In 2013, they took first place in State as well as National Championships, with their program "Playback".
 In 2014, they took first place in State as well as National Championships, with their program "The Grind", and they became the first school in the Edison district to win National championships back to back.
 In 2018, Edison took home all three banners for USBands Group IV Open competition.
 They won 1st place in state, regional, and national competitions.
 In 2020, they took first place, once again becoming State and National champions as a USBands Division 3 Band.
 In 2022, their show "Chaos Order" made history by bringing them to Bands of America Mid-Atlantic Regional Finals for the first time, winning 7th place at Finals.
 They also won 1st place in USBands State, NJMBDA State, and USBands National championships.
+In the 2025 season, performing their show "Coven", they placed third at USBands States and Nationals and second at NJMBDA States.